Shizuka Gozen

 Shizuka Gozen (静御前) (1165–1211), or Lady Shizuka, one of the most famous women in Japanese history and literature, was a shirabyōshi (court dancer) of the 12th century, and a mistress of Minamoto no Yoshitsune.
-Since she, like many others, are featured largely in the Heike Monogatari (Tale of Heike), Gikeiki (Chronicle of Yoshitsune), and a number of plays of various traditions, her story is quite well known, but it is difficult to separate fact from fiction within it.
+She is a prominent figure in Japanese literature and is frequently noted in traditional accounts for her exceptional skill as a dancer.
+Because she is featured in the Heike Monogatari (Tale of Heike), the Gikeiki (Chronicle of Yoshitsune), and numerous plays, her story is a familiar part of Japanese culture, though her legendary status makes it difficult to separate historical fact from fiction.